webplatform/docs/guides/lesser-known_semantic_elements/index.md

 == Abbreviations ==

-The <code>&lt;abbr&gt;</code> element is used to indicate where abbreviations occur, and provide a method for expanding upon them without unnecessarily interrupting the flow of the document.
+The <code>&lt;abbr&gt;</code> element is used to indicate where abbreviations occur, and to provide a method for expanding them without unnecessarily interrupting the flow of the document.

-The text that is the abbreviation gets wrapped in the <code>&lt;abbr&gt;</code> element, and the full expansion is placed in the <code>title</code> attribute, like so:
+The text that is the abbreviation gets wrapped in the <code>&lt;abbr&gt;</code> element, and the full expansion is placed in the <code>title</code> attribute, like this:

 <syntaxhighlight lang="html5"><p>Styling is added to
 <abbr title="Hypertext Markup Language">HTML</abbr> documents
 using <abbr title="Cascading Style Sheets">CSS</abbr>.</p></syntaxhighlight>

-Note that in the HTML4 specification there is also an element called <code>&lt;acronym&gt;</code>, which had a similar function to <code>&lt;abbr&gt;</code>, but for acronyms.
-This was dropped in HTML5, because the functional difference between an acronym and an abbreviation isn't distinct enough to require different elements.
+Note that in the HTML4 specification there is also an element called <code>&lt;acronym&gt;</code>, which had a similar function to
+<code>&lt;abbr&gt;</code>, but for acronyms.
+This was dropped in HTML5 because the functional difference between an acronym and an
+abbreviation isn't distinct enough to require different elements.

 One problem with this is Internet Explorer support: Internet Explorer (before version 7, and 7 doesn't provide the dotted underline underneath abbreviations that other browsers do) doesn't recognise the <code>&lt;abbr&gt;</code> element, but does recognise <code>&lt;acronym&gt;</code>.
 But this is easy enough to get around.
-To ensure that <code>&lt;abbr&gt;</code> will be stylable in Internet Explorer, you simply need to create the element with JavaScript.
+To ensure that <code>&lt;abbr&gt;</code> will be stylable in Internet Explorer, just create the element with JavaScript.
 Put this code in your document <code>&lt;head&gt;</code>:

 <syntaxhighlight lang="html5"><script type="text/javascript">document.createElement('abbr');</script></syntaxhighlight>

-To find out more about why this works, read [[HTML structural elements#HTML5_element_support]].
-Of course, you could just stick to using <code>&lt;acronym&gt;</code> for now, until you decide to make a complete move towards using HTML5.
+To find out more about why this works, see the [[guides/HTML_structural_elements|HTML Structural Elements]] article.
+Of course, you could just stick to using <code>&lt;acronym&gt;</code> for now, until you decide to make a complete move toward HTML5.

 == Defining instances ==

-There is some confusion over the proper use of <code>&lt;dfn&gt;</code>, which is described in the HTML specification as “the defining instance of the enclosed term”.
+There is some confusion over the proper use of <code>&lt;dfn&gt;</code>, which is described in the HTML specification as "the defining instance of the enclosed term".
 This is remarkably close to the idea of the <code>&lt;dt&gt;</code> element (definition term) used in definition lists.

 The difference is that the term used in <code>&lt;dfn&gt;</code> does not have to be a part of a list of terms and descriptions and can instead be used